pjdauvert/mongoose-translation-plugin/README.md

 The function must preserve the order of the strings.
 A sanitizer function can be passed as an option to sanitize the text before sending it to the translation provider.

-An example with _Google Translate_ is given in the repository.
+An example with _Google Translate_ and _DeepL_ is given in the repository.

 ### Plugin Mongoose Schema